Describe the Polity and society of the post-Vedic Period

 Gender Roles: Post-Vedic society was patriarchal, with distinct gender roles and responsibilities.
 Men were primarily involved in activities like agriculture, warfare, and governance, while women were expected to fulfill domestic roles as wives, mothers, and caretakers of the household.
 However, women from elite families had access to education and could participate in religious rituals and cultural activities.

-READ ALSO: Write a short note on Food crisis in Africa
+READ ALSO: Write a note on Technical Feasibility

 In conclusion, the post-Vedic period in ancient India witnessed significant developments in polity and society, marked by the emergence of territorial states, the consolidation of monarchical rule, the continuation of the caste system, and the proliferation of urban centers.
 Despite these changes, aspects of Vedic tradition, including religious rituals and social hierarchy, continued to influence the fabric of society during this period.